PORK PROCESSING

 Standard cuts

 Below is a list of options for each portion of the hog.
 The cuts that are included with our standard processing are indicated with a * below; other options are listed in italics.
 By selecting other options, you may lose some of the Texas Ridge standard cuts.
+Not all specialty options are offered by all processors.
+If there's something you want, please let us know so we can try to pair you with a processor that offers it.
 Please ask us if you have questions and we'll do our best to assist you in making your selections.

 LOIN & TENDERLOIN CHOICES